Moonbase 8: Development

 On April 24, 2018, it was announced that A24 had begun production on a comedy television series titled Moonbase 8 that they independently funded.
 Executive producers include Fred Armisen, Tim Heidecker, Jonathan Krisel, John C. Reilly, and Dave Kneebone.
 Krisel directed all six episodes.
 Production companies involved with the production include A24 and Abso Lutely Productions.
 A24 began shopping the series to networks once production concluded.
 The series premiered on November 8, 2020, on Showtime.
 The entire first season became available on-demand to Showtime subscribers on November 8, 2020.

-The series is scored by Steven Drozd of The Flaming Lips, his first time scoring a project.
+The series is scored by Steven Drozd, best known for his work with The Flaming Lips, his first time scoring a project.

 Casting

 Alongside the series announcement, it was confirmed that Armisen, Heidecker, and Reilly would star in the series.

 Reception

 Reviews of the series have been mixed.
 On Rotten Tomatoes, the series holds an approval rating of 57% based on 23 reviews, with an average rating of 6.16/10.
 The website's critics consensus reads, "Despite a talented central trio and a few great moments, Moonbase 8s portrait of monotonous mediocrity may be too low-key for some viewers to achieve comedic lift off—though that may be exactly the point."
 On Metacritic, it has a weighted average score of 61 out of 100 based on 18 reviews, indicating "generally favorable reviews".

 In reviewing the series in contrast to the other "work-space" comedies of 2020, Avenue 5 and Space Force, Danette Chavez of The A.V.
 Club stated that Moonbase 8 has the most potential to continue as a comedy on its own merits, beyond the stunt of the space setting.
 Ben Travers of IndieWire praised the show while saying it still has room to grow, writing "there’s room for creative expansion in future seasons, but this is a small-scale mission that’s off to a solid start".